florianbuetow/career-field-guide/interview-prep/behavioral/a_short_guide_for_building_a_behavioral_interview_question_bank_resume_based.md

 ### How to Fill This Out:
 - ****Situation****: Set the scene in 2-3 sentences.
 What was broken/challenging?
 - ****Task****: What was your specific responsibility?
 (1 sentence)
-- ****Action****: THIS IS THE MOST IMPORTANT COLUMN.
+- ****Action****: This is argubly the most important column.
 Include specific technical details: tools used, technologies chosen, implementation approach, testing methodology.
 Write 4-6 sentences.
 - ****Result****: Quantify everything.
 Use percentages, time saved, errors reduced, users impacted.
 - ****Learning****: Optional but valuable for CARL adaptation.
 What insight did you gain?